KalidasVijaybhak/windows_batch_files/README.md

  Go to desktop open rightclick menu and click shortcut in the new dialoguebox type in the textbox slidetosshutdown and click ok;

+ ## Tip 2
+ To delete history quickly
+ press ctrl + shift + del to get to the clear history menu when inside a browser